 Where the tribunal has found in favour of the original decision.
-The decision 'Not Set Aside' includes upheld, varied, affirmed, not appealed and remitted.
+The decision 'Not Set Aside' includes upheld, varied, affirmed, resolved with the consent of all parties (consent orders approved by VCAT), remitted and not appealed.

 In this context, 'not appealed' refers to VCAT's decision not being appealed by the parties involved.
 The measure is concerned with decisions that are made by VCAT in support of council's decision.